QC cancer patient feels beautiful after receiving pair of lashes, brows

 Her hair has recently started to grow back.
 Johnson said the beauty products she received also helps her feel more confident.

-“It makes you feel like a person again.”
+“I feel like a person again," she said.

 If you’re interested in donating a gift bag or pair of lashes to a local cancer patient, you can click here .